dwdii/dwdii.github.io/_posts/2011-10-23-Using-HTML5-Canvas-tag-for-Simple-Video-Animation.md

 and iPhone Safari without issue.
 What follows is the final HTML5/Javascript I have written to refresh the camera image at approximately 10 frames/second along with some interesting points to note.

+First, the HTML5 canvas tag: simple, but some important attributes.
+The HTML5 width and height attributes for a canvas are not the same as the CSS width and height attributes.
+This fact had me stumped for a while until I found [this post on StackOverflow](http://stackoverflow.com/questions/6023327/does-html5-canvas-pixel-size-depend-on-the-canvas-size).
+The important take away for me was that I should set the canvas tag's width and height to the size I want the canvas, and I could ignore the CSS width and height.
+I had been specifying the canvas size in CSS as I'm sure many would do naturally in order to centralize the styling.
+Anyway, it turns out that for canvas, HTML5 != CSS in terms of height and width.
+For simplicity, I dropped the CSS width and height and only did the following:

 Thanks for reading!

 [Daniel (@dwdii)](http://twitter.com/dwdii)